 Directing: The project board reviews the project briefs and decides what’s required for the team to move forward.
 This could mean altering some aspects of the project brief to accommodate for resources or time.

-Initiation: The project board chooses a project manager to lead and create an even more detailed project plan.
+Initiating a project: The project board chooses a project manager to lead and create an even more detailed project plan.
 This includes the baselines for time, cost, quality, scope, risk, and benefits.
 The project can officially begin once the project board fully approves the project plan the manager creates.

 Controlling: During this phase, the project manager breaks down parts of the project to make them more manageable.
 They then delegate these smaller portions to individual team members to work on and complete.